 For Metro Girl’s blog posts on other London lookouts, including The Shard, click here or London Eye, click here.

 For further blog posts on the Olympic Park, read London Anniversary Games: An afternoon of nostalgia and triumph over adversity or It’s been a wild ride!
 Reflecting on my London Olympics experience

-Posted on 25 March 2014, in Activities, Architecture, London, Tourist Attractions and tagged April 2014, ArcelorMittal Orbit, london, Olympic Park, Queen Elizabeth Olympic Park.
+Posted on 25 Mar 2014, in Activities, Architecture, London, Tourist Attractions and tagged Olympic Park, Stratford.
 Bookmark the permalink.
 1 Comment.

 Pingback: Guide to what’s on in London in April 2014 | Memoirs Of A Metro Girl